Learn Python Basics in 10 Minutes!

 However, you are still a bit far from writing your first real-world program.
 For that, you will need to practice the fundamentals you learned above and also learn to use third-party libraries that make available specialized code for specific coding activities.
 For instance, if you want to build websites with Python, you would need to learn how to use the Flask library.

-If you’re not sure what to do next, we would recommend taking the following 24-hour complete Python course, which teaches how to develop advanced applications with Python: The Python Mega Course: Build 10 Real-World Applications.
+If you’re not sure what to do next, we would recommend taking the following 50-hour complete Python course, which teaches how to develop advanced applications with Python: Python Mega Course: Learn Python in 60 Days with 20 Apps.

 Recommended Course